 Yellowstone is a big place and for a lot of visitors, is an intimidating backpacking or hiking destination, which means one of the best products Sunlight can provide is a little guidance.
 And the best way to do that?
 According to Allen, it’s to go backpacking yourself.

-During one week in July, the entire Sunlight Sports staff splits in two groups—One of which runs the store while the other hits the park for a few days, before trading places.
+During one week in July, the entire Sunlight Sports staff splits in two groups—one of which runs the store while the other hits the park for a few days, before trading places.
 According to Allen, the annual trips come loaded with different benefits.
 The teams test out new gear they’ll be selling in the store, but the main focus of the trips is on gathering information to help customers plan their own trips.

 “Lots of customers plan to go camping in the park but aren’t sure where.
-So that’s what we do,” Allen says.
+So that’s what we do,” Allen said.
 “We don’t make reservations.
 We just show up at the Backcountry Office and see what’s open then go through the same process our customers will be going through.
 It gives us a lot of insight that we can share with people when they come into the store.”

-Back in the shop, a dedicated hike-planning area filled with maps, books and other resources becomes a hub of activity during the summer—According to Allen, his staff will assist between 20 and 30 customers a day.
+Back in the shop, a dedicated hike-planning area filled with maps, books, and other resources becomes a hub of activity during the summer—according to Allen, his staff will assist between 20 and 30 customers a day.
 Employees, fresh off their own experiences have the knowledge not only of the process, but hikes and trips to suggest from all over the region.

-“We’ll take them back there and tell them our favorite places to go and all of a sudden they have direction, they know where they’re headed, they mark a map up of options and hopefully they have a much better experience,” Allen says.
+“We’ll take them back there and tell them our favorite places to go and all of a sudden they have direction, they know where they’re headed, they mark a map up of options and hopefully they have a much better experience,” Allen said.

 “Two percent of our sales is a relatively meaningful chunk for my family.”

 Backpacking trip advice isn’t the only way Sunlight likes to help the community.
 The shop donates 2 percent of their sales to locally-based nonprofits that, typically, help get youth outdoors.